notanswer

 You know the feeling.
 You pull out a notebook, or open a new note on your phone, and you draw the line down the middle.
 Pros on the left.
 Cons on the right.
 You fill in everything you can think of, sometimes you even give each item a number out of ten, and then you look at the result and feel exactly as stuck as you did before you started.

 This is not a failure of execution.
-The list worked.
-The problem is what you were asking it to do.
+The list did its job.
+The problem is what you asked it to do.

 What a pros and cons list is actually built for